kumarallamraju/avd/aadds-azurefiles-fslogix.md

+# Configuring FSLogix with Multi-session desktops and domain joining the Azure Files with Azure AD DS

 This blog assumes you have already configured Azure Active Directory Domain Services.
 In order to use FSLogix with multi-session desktops we need to first domain join the Azure Files to Azure ADDS